 Common Sports Massage Techniques And What They Do

 If you get a sports massage, you won’t receive traditional trigger point massage, shiatsu, Swedish massage, or hot stone massage.
-Instead, you’ll receive a very goal-oriented massage using advanced techniques you may not have experienced before, likely to be a deep tissue massage.
+Instead, if your therapist has chosen the right sports massage course, you’ll receive a very goal-oriented massage using advanced techniques you may not have experienced before, likely to be a deep tissue massage.
 These include:

 - Myofascial Release: This involves applying gentle and consistent pressure to myofascial connective soft tissue.
 It improves range of motion, and helps to eliminate pain.